janusdefi/hedera_high_level_implementation/README.md

 # hedera_high_level_implementation
-A high level implementation of the Janus Protocol on Janus using Chainlink Oracles
+A high level implementation of the Janus Protocol on Hedera using Chainlink Oracles